chartmann1590/VowVault/README.md

 ### For Guests
 - 📸 **Easy Photo Upload** - No login required, just upload and share
 - ❤️ **Like Photos** - Show appreciation for beautiful moments
-- 💬 **Leave Comments** - Share memories and messages
+- 💬 **Leave Comments** - Share memories and messages on photos
+- 💌 **Message Board** - Post messages with optional photos that everyone can see, like, and comment on
 - 📖 **Virtual Guestbook** - Sign a digital guestbook with wishes and optional photos
 - 📱 **Mobile Responsive** - Works perfectly on all devices
 - 🎉 **Welcome Modal** - Greet guests with a personalized message

 ### For Admins
 - 🔐 **Admin Dashboard** - Secure admin area with simple key authentication
-- 📊 **Statistics** - View total photos, likes, comments, and guestbook entries
+- 📊 **Statistics** - View total photos, likes, comments, messages, and guestbook entries
-- 🗑️ **Content Management** - Delete inappropriate photos or guestbook entries
+- 🗑️ **Content Management** - Delete inappropriate photos, messages, or guestbook entries
+- 👁️ **Hide/Show Messages** - Hide inappropriate messages without deleting them
 - ✏️ **Edit Guestbook** - Modify guestbook entries when needed
-- 🖼️ **Guestbook Photos** - View and manage photos attached to guestbook entries
+- 🖼️ **Media Management** - View and manage photos attached to messages and guestbook entries
 - 📄 **QR Code Generator** - Create beautiful PDFs with QR codes for easy sharing
 - ✏️ **Customizable Content** - Edit welcome messages and QR code content